 This will create a new time entry exactly as the previous one and you can change the details of that entry to whatever you need.

 We’re always open to feedback.
-Check out our roadmap to see what we’re working on, or suggest a feature/how to improve Clockify by filling our feedback form.
-If you notice that something doesn’t work as it should, send us an email at email@example.com describing the malfunction and how we can reproduce it.
+Check out our roadmap to see what we’re working on, or suggest a feature/how to improve Clockify via this feedback form, or on our forum.

 Yes, you can export all your data any time you want.
-Simply go to Detailed report, choose the biggest time frame possible, and click export CSV.
+Simply go to Detailed report, choose the biggest time frame possible, and click export CSV (you can automate this with 3rd-party services, like Coupler).

 CSV export of Detailed report contains all the data you need to recreate your data from scratch if the need ever arises, or if you just need a reference on how your data looked like before.